raphacosta/commodus-api/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-:title: gamification-engine is an open source software for integrating any kinds of gamification features into your product
+:title: Commodus is an enterprise software for integrating any kinds of gamification features into your product
-:description:  Welcome to gamification-engine, a flexible open source gamification solution
+:description:  Welcome to Commodus, a flexible enterprise gamification solution.

-Welcome to gamification-engine's documentation!
+Welcome to Commodus documentation!
 ===============================================

-gamification-engine is a flexible open source gamification solution that allows you to easily integrate gamification features into your own products.
+Commodus is a flexible open source gamification solution that allows you to easily integrate gamification features into your own products.

 Contents: